Skip to Content

 Benefit payment period - the maximum amount of time that a benefit may be paid for.

-Eligiblity requirements - to be eligible for insurance cover, you must be employed in an Insurable Occupation, be an Australian Resident, and meet all other eligibility requirements as set out in the insurance policy.
+Eligibility requirements - to be eligible for insurance cover, you must be employed in an Insurable Occupation, be an Australian Resident, and meet all other eligibility requirements as set out in the insurance policy.
 Eligibility requirements, the types of insurance available, conditions and level of your insurance cover will be specific to the super product you have, and are set out in the relevant Insurance Guide which forms part of the Product Disclosure Statement.

 Premiums - the cost of insurance paid typically on a regular basis to pay for insurance cover.

-Uninsurable - when the insurer determines that a member's individual circumstances mean the risk of providing insurance cover for them is too high, mainly due to employment or health reasons and so insurance cover is unable to be provided.
-If you move from an insurable to a not insurable occupation rating classification, you’ll generally only keep your Death & Total Permanent Disablement insurance cover and you may lose any Income Protection cover you have.
+Not Insurable - when the insurer determines that a member's individual circumstances mean the risk of providing insurance cover for them is too high, mainly due to employment or health reasons and so insurance cover is unable to be provided.
+If you move from an insurable to a not insurable occupation rating classification, you’ll generally only keep your Death & Total Permanent Disablement insurance cover, and you may lose any Income Protection cover you have.
 If your occupation rating falls into a not insurable category, any claim you make will be declined even if you’ve paid premiums.
 See also "underwriting".